Earl Young (architect): Later homes

 Young purchased a triangular piece of land between Park Avenue, Grant Street, and Clinton Street.
 Many of his next houses were built either here or nearby.
 Abide was the first of these homes.
 It had even fewer straight lines than its predecessors, which was especially apparent in the roof.
 Young liked to say that he "built roofs and then shoved the houses underneath."
 Because he refused to cut down trees on the property, they looked like they grew around the house.
 Abide has Young's first fireplace made of Onaway stone.

 Around this time, Young convinced the community to demolish buildings that blocked the view of Round Lake from Bridge Street.
-The four block area was turned into a park that is still enjoyed today.
+The four block area was turned into a park that is still used.

 In 1943, Tide Beside Abide — or Betide — was constructed.
 It sits far back from Park Avenue and drops down the back of the hill.
 This makes the home look three times smaller from the front than it actually is.

 In 1945, Young constructed a cottage across from Abide.
 It had a thatched roof imported from Europe, whitewashed stones, and dark wood.
 The roof was later changed to shingles to make maintenance easier, and the whitewash was removed from the stones.

 When Young's children moved out, he built a new home for himself and Irene at 306 Park Avenue.
 The house is made of Onaway stone and the roof mimics the swells of the hills surrounding it.
 The fireplace is composed of more Onaway stone and the horizontal and vertical pieces come together to make two diagonal lines.
 Diagonal lines on fireplaces proved to become more pronounced on his later buildings.
 Young lived here for almost 30 years.

 Young's smallest building, Half House, was finished in 1947.
 It has a steep, wavy roof and stops flat on the East side with a high chimney.

 The next home was created for Speedway 79 founder William Sucher in 1948.
 Young walked the land with Sucher and his wife and at one spot stopped and told them: "From this spot I want you to see one third sky, one third water, and one third grass."
 This type of behavior was not unusual for Young.

 In 1951, Young built what is now the most photographed home in Charlevoix, which the owner calls Boulderdash.
 It was modeled after a button mushroom.
 It is said that the exact square footage cannot be determined because the floor plan is so irregular.
 The boulder walls are three feet thick and the undulating roof had to be completed twice because the first time the shingles were put on in neat rows, not the chaotic, sweeping billows Young wanted.
 The lead glass windows were originally in a Polish castle.

 Between 1952 and 1962 Young remodeled three homes, usually adding stone to the fireplace and to the exterior of the homes.
 At the same time, he also constructed two homes, one of which was for the mayor of Charlevoix.